Should I Become a Manager?

 - Training and instructing lower-level staff

 - Updating and archiving documents

-Although document control managers hold a more senior position than other administration specialists who regularly handle documentation, like bookkeepers, accountants and auditing clerks, they all spend most of their work day in a comfortable office environment.
-They mostly work on computers and might have to deal with the stress of ensuring their documentation systems meet company or outside auditing regulations.
-The U.S. Bureau of Labor Statistics reported a median annual salary of $37,250 for bookkeepers.
+Although document control managers hold a more senior position than other administrative specialists who regularly handle documentation, like accountants, auditing clerks, bookkeepers, and document controllers, they all spend most of their work day in a comfortable office environment.
+These administrative professionals perform most of their work on computers and may have to deal with the stress of ensuring that their documentation systems meet company or outside auditing regulations.
+Some document control managers will also need to attend meetings with other members of their team, or company managers and vendors in order to create and plan new projects.
+In 2020, Payscale.com reported a median annual salary of $69,578 for document control managers.

 |Degree Level||Varies; bachelor's degree preferred by some employers|